f5devcentral/f5-bd-mcd/README.md

 ## Getting started

-Once the necessary infrastructure is in place users wil be able to run through the automation scenarios via Jenkins to demonstrate a A / B deployment scenario.
+Once the necessary servers and infrastructure are in place users will be able to run through the automation scenarios via Jenkins to demonstrate an A/B deployment scenario.

-The Multi-Cluster  can be used:
+The Multi-Cluster Design can be used:
 - as a self learning tool to get familiar with OpenShift & Container Ingress Services for F5 BIG-IP
 - as a self learning tool to get familiar with Jenkins for Continual Deployment
 - to build demos and proof of concepts